LebowskiSama/quotle/README.md

 # Usage

-python quotle.py -t 'yourmoviename'</br>
+python  quotle.py  -t  'yourmoviename'

-If you want to save to a local .txt file </br>
-python quotle.py -t 'yourmoviename' -o
+If you want to save to a local .txt file python quotle.py -t 'yourmoviename' -o